 Where can I find a transaction ID for a processed payment?

-The Transaction ID for any charges processed via <Pay> can be found in the Request Inspector for the call in Console.
+The Transaction ID for any charges processed via <Pay> can be found in the Request Inspector for the call in the Console.

 What kind of charging / tokenization does Twilio support?